threaming/ENCE464_FitnessMonitorV2/v2-ui-spec.md

    11.3 The Goal value should increment in units of 100 steps.
 Note that the goal value should only be overwritten with the displayed value when the DOWN button is briefly pushed.

 12. Setting SW1 to the UP position should put the fitness monitor in a test mode, where the functionality of the GUI can be verified.
-In the test mode:
+In the test mode.

    12.1 Each push of the UP button should increment the step count by 100 and the distance by 0.09 km.